 1. Fiber Lasers

 Fiber lasers are a category of solid-state lasers that integrate an optical fiber as the lasing medium.
-They are known for high power, power efficiency, and remarkable beam quality.
+They are known for their high power output, energy efficiency, and excellent beam quality.
 The lasing process takes place in the fiber medium, typically rare-earth-doped with erbium or ytterbium.
-Fiber lasers deliver high power and power efficiency, operating from low watts to high kilowatts.
+Fiber lasers operate across a broad power range—from a few watts to several kilowatts—while maintaining high electrical efficiency.
 They create exceptionally efficient output energy from electrical power.
 This efficiency is achieved due to the distributed (i.e., not concentrated) gain medium (the fiber) and the resulting ability to lose heat.
-They create excellent beam quality, with narrow beam divergence and a near-perfect Gaussian beam profile.
+They produce excellent beam quality, characterized by narrow divergence and a near-Gaussian beam profile.
 This allows precise focusing, suiting applications requiring high precision and small area energy application.
 They’re compact and flexible in design.
 The fiber's flexibility allows for easy delivery of the radiation, suiting integrated applications and complex/flexible delivery paths.

 Fiber lasers are stable and robust.
 A solid-state lasing medium and the absence of moving parts render them unaffected by the environment to a high degree and low maintenance.
 They enable wide wavelength selection, from infrared (IR) to ultraviolet (UV).
 The choice of the dopant defines the operating wavelength.
 Fiber lasers are applicable to most sectors: manufacturing, telecommunications, defense, medical, research, and spectroscopy.